AppBlade/SDK-PhoneGap-Plugin/README.md

 5. In your `index.html`, register for the `"deviceready"` eventListener, and call the setup method with your SDK keys in this order: project, token, secret, issued timestamp.

 See the Example project included for examples using the other functions of the SDK.

+##Installation - Android

+1. Copy 'AppBlade.js` into your `www` directory.
+2. Add `AppBladePlugin.java` to your project.
+3. Add `<activity android:name="com.appblade.framework.RemoteAuthorizeActivity" android:screenOrientation="portrait" />` to your `AndroidManifest.xml`, so we can get the OAuth dialogue for authorization.
+3. In your `index.html`, register for the `"deviceready"` eventListener, and call the setup method with your SDK keys in this order: project, token, secret, issued timestamp.

+See the Example project included for examples using the other functions of the SDK.